 Today, I called a service provider and received another dose of bad customer service.
-I had my usual rant afterwards:
+I had my usual rant afterwards, which ended with:

 “… why is the customer never right?”

-My ramblings led to contemplation of our own business, and how we treat our customers -What could we learn from their mistakes?
+My ramblings led me to contemplate our own business.
+What could we learn from their mistakes?

 Is the customer always right?

 Disclosure: Based on personal opinion, not to be taken as advice.
 Seek a professional if required.

 Bad Customer Service: Getting Every Penny

 I’m sure an analyst has crunched the numbers, and discovered the minimum level of service required to maintain a profit.
 And here we are.

 But there’s more to business than maximising profit.
 There’s a balance to be struck.